 Leadership Overview

-Catholic Charities of Archdiocese of Chicago has 5 executives leading key functions including operations, finance, information technology, and security.
+Catholic Charities of Archdiocese of Chicago has 5 executives leading key functions including financial oversight, operational management, strategic leadership, information security, and accounting services.

 Leadership Roles at Catholic Charities of Archdiocese of Chicago